idelfonsog2/idelfonsog2.github.io/README.md

 Using Wordpress and Woocommerce was able to create a simple solution for a small business.

-The owner was so glad that she didn't need the help of a tech savvy person and that it could easily integrate with the power of Square (POS)
+The owner was so glad that she didn't need the help of a tech-savvy person and that it could easily integrate with the power of Square (POS)

 **tech**: Wordpress, CRM, POS